We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 It is best to have an open discussion about herpes with a new sexual partner and consider taking a herpes test.
 If one person receives a diagnosis of herpes, they should inform all their recent sexual partners, who may also need a test and treatment.

-A person should see a doctor for testing if they have had sex with someone with herpes or if they have any symptoms.
+A person should consult a doctor for testing if they have had sex with someone with herpes or if they have any symptoms.

-If a person with herpes is pregnant, they should consult a medical professional.
+If someone with herpes is pregnant, they should consult a medical professional.
 Although

 Here are some of the top questions about herpes treatments.

 How do you get rid of herpes right away?

 There is no cure for herpes.
 It will take time to reduce herpes symptoms.
 However, a person can speak with a doctor to get antiviral medication to help

 No. There is no cure for herpes, and treatment does not eliminate the virus from the body.
 Treatment can help reduce symptoms but cannot eliminate the risk of spreading herpes to other people.